 Managing your bot process with PM2

 PM2 is a process manager.
-It manages your applications' states, so you can start, stop, restart and delete processes.
-It offers features such as monitoring running processes and setting up a "start with operating system" (be that Windows, Linux or Mac) so your processes start when you boot your system.
+It manages your applications' states, so you can start, stop, restart, and delete processes.
+It offers features such as monitoring running processes and setting up a "start with operating system" (be that Windows, Linux, or Mac) so your processes start when you boot your system.

-You can install PM2 via npm:
+You can install PM2 via the following command:

 npm install --global pm2

 Starting your app

 After you install PM2, the easiest way you can start your app is by going to the directory your bot is in and then run the following:

 pm2 start your-app-name.js